LappleApple/awesome-leading-and-managing/Culture.md

 - [How 10,000 People Helped Us Rediscover Our Purpose](https://opensource.com/open-organization/17/9/rediscovering-your-why) - by DeLisa Alexander.
 Takeaway: How Red Hat is working on "sustaining, evolving, and scaling the unique set of values and behaviors that differentiate its culture."

-- [How to Build an Engineering Culture that Focuses on Impact]() - by Edmond Lau.
+- [How to Build an Engineering Culture that Focuses on Impact](http://www.effectiveengineer.com/blog/how-to-encourage-team-to-focus-on-impact) - by Edmond Lau.
 Takeaway: Shape your culture through conversations and stories, and motivate with autonomy, mastery, and purpose.

 - [How to Get Engineering Teams to Eat Their Vegetables](https://medium.com/@duretti/how-to-get-engineering-teams-to-eat-their-vegetables-83e0f83af71a) - by Duretti Hirpa.
 Takeaway: Good teams are supportive, have a sense of togetherness and don't blame their team members for their mistakes but instead learn from them.

+- [How to Build a Company Where the Best Ideas Win](https://www.ted.com/talks/ray_dalio_how_to_build_a_company_where_the_best_ideas_win?rss) (video) - by Ray Dalio.
+Takeaway: "makes the business case for radical transparency and algorithmic decision-making to create an idea meritocracy where people can speak up and say what they really think -- even calling out the boss is fair game."

 - [Innovation vs. Execution](http://svpg.com/innovation-vs-execution/) - by Marty Cagan.
 Takeaway: Not many companies are good at both innovation and execution.
 Assess your company in terms of both, and decide which one comes first.